-Hurricane Henri: Vacationers, Locals Brace For Storm's Impact On Jersey Shore
+Vacationers, Locals Brace For Henri's Impact On Jersey Shore

 OCEAN CITY, N.J.
 (CBS) — Those living and vacationing down the Jersey Shore are bracing for dangerous conditions.
-In Ocean City, Hurricane Henri may have washed away any hopes of seeing the sun.
+In Ocean City, Henri may have washed away any hopes of seeing the sun.

-But it didn’t stop people from hitting the boardwalk.READ MORE: Philadelphia Weather: Tracking Hurricane Henri's Effects
+But it didn’t stop people from hitting the boardwalk.READ MORE: Philadelphia Weather: Heavy Rain Threat Continues As Henri Weakens To Tropical Storm

 “I am surprised because it makes me feel good that I’m not the only crazy one,” Scott Patterson said.